ChelseaGitonga/yolo/explanation.md

 Mongo: Port 27017

 ### Bridge network implementation:
 In the docker-compose.yaml file, I created a custom bridge network named yolo-network.
-This configuration ensures that our services (client, backend and mongo) are interconnected within the same network, facilitating seamless communication.
+This configuration ensures that our services (client, backend and mongo) are interconnected within the same network, facilitating seamless communication.<br />

+The above can be verified [here](docker-compose.yaml)

 ## 4. Docker-compose volume definition and usage (where necessary):
 In the `docker-compose.yaml` file, I defined three volumes: `backend-data`, `client-data` and `mongo-data` using the local driver, which stores data on the Docker host's local filesystem.
 Although these volumes are not currently mounted, they act as placeholders for potential future data persistence needs, ensuring scalability and readiness for future requirements.

+The above can be verified [here](docker-compose.yaml)

 ## 5. Git workflow used to achieve the task:
 Utilized descriptive commit messages adhering to the conventional commit format.